imagej/imagej.github.io/_pages/plugins/snt/reconstruction-viewer.md

 -   {% include bc path='Brain Area Analysis...'%} Measures the amount of cable length, number of terminal nodes, or both that occur in distinct anatomical regions of the brain, with the option to restrict the analysis up to a maximum depth in the ontology hierarchy.
 Note that only one reconstruction may be selected at a time with this option.
 -   {% include bc path='Create Dendrogram...'%} Runs the {% include bc path='Utilities|Create Dendrogram...'%} command found in the main SNT dialog.
 See [Dendrogram Viewer](/plugins/snt/analysis#dendrogram-viewer).
 Note only one reconstruction may be selected at a time with this option.
 -   {% include bc path='Sholl Analysis...'%} Runs the [Sholl Analysis](/plugins/sholl-analysis) plugin found in {% include bc path='Analyze|Sholl|Sholl Analysis (From Tracings)'%}.
-Note only one reconstruction may be analysed at a time.
+Note only one reconstruction may be analyzed at a time.

 <div align="left">
     <img src="/media/plugins/snt/reconstruction-viewer-aa0100-sholl-table.png" title="AA0100 Sholl Table" width="200" alt="AA0100 Sholl Table" />